sci-ndp/sciDX-kafka/README.md

 ---

-By following these commands, you will have successfully set up SSL/TLS for your ZooKeeper instance and all three Kafka brokers (`broker0`, `broker1`, `broker2`).
+By following these commands, you will have successfully set up SSL/TLS for your ZooKeeper instance, ZooKeeper client, and all three Kafka brokers (`broker0`, `broker1`, `broker2`).
 Each component will use a certificate signed by the same Certificate Authority, ensuring trusted and secure communication across the entire Kafka cluster.